kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 - Describe the data set: what are the columns and units?
 Where do the numbers come from?
-- What is the uncertainty in measurment?
+- What is the in measurment?
 Resolution of the data?
 Interpretation of missing values?
 - Read in and prepare data for analysis.
 - Reverse the ordering to create a chronological record.
 - Plot data